 Immediately, they began detailing the job in Tekla Structures.
 When the various project teams gathered to collaborate, the Tekla Structures model helped everyone visualize how the structure would come together.
 "Using the model, we were able to identify issues, present alternative solutions and avoid expensive rework," said Stevens.
 "Tekla Structures uncovered constructability issues that we wouldn't have seen without the 3D model."

-Modular construction methods paired with field-placed rebar created serious concern for the team.
-"There was no guarantee that it would all work out,"said Stevens.
+The project's modular construction methods, paired with field- placed rebar, created serious concern for the team.
+"There was no guarantee that it would all work out," said Stevens.
 Fully detailing and shipping the fabricated rebar to the site meant that everything had to line up perfectly.
 Stevens and his team used the 3D Tekla Structures model to overcome their biggest challenge -- building the drilled shaft cages in the shop and placing embedded couplers in the cages at the exact proper elevation to meet with beams and slabs after excavating the inside of the structure.

 "The driller was unable to place concrete within caissons containing cages with hooked bars at the top of the cage, so we revised the design to use cold swaged terminators at the top of the cage,"said Stevens.
 "Some of the design items were unbuildable and would not have worked out in the end, but with Tekla Structures, we were able to request changes to the contract to meet design criteria and build the structure."

 The cages were shipped to the site, where the contractor would place them at the required elevation, which had to be exact.
-"They had to dig out the internal structure and hope all of the embeds were in the right place and believe it or not, they were, it was really incredible," said Stevens.
+"They had to dig out the internal structure and hope all of the embeds were in the right place and believe it or not, they were," said Stevens.
+"It was really incredible."

 The team also imported the Tekla Structures model into its production software.
-"On a big project, it's helpful to release areas of the job to the production software," said Stevens.
-"Before, we would create color coded charts and manage materials manually, but with Tekla Structures we can easily release elements to our production software and though identification on each piece, provide details on when it was released and when it shipped, so the contractor can track material on the site."
+“On a big project, it’s helpful to release areas of the job to the production software,” said Stevens.
+“Before, we created color coded charts and managed materials manually.
+Tekla Structures allows us to easily release elements to our production software and through identification on each piece, provide details on when it was released and shipped, so the contractor can track material on the site.”

 Gain a Competitive Edge